zapstore/knox/README.md

 Commands:
-  init                             initialize a new bunker add <name>                       add a new key to the bunker uri [options] <name> <relay...>  generate a bunker URI for a key status                           show the status of the bunker start                            start the bunker daemon export [options]                 export keys from the bunker help [command]                   display help for command
+  init                             initialize a new bunker add <name>                       add a new key to the bunker remove <name>                    remove a key from the bunker uri [options] <name> <relay...>  generate a bunker URI for a key revoke <secret>                  revoke an authorization status [name]                    show the status of the bunker start                            start the bunker daemon change                           change the passphrase of the bunker export [options]                 export keys from the bunker help [command]                   display help for command
 ```